Kathy Simon and Susan Lubeck’s garden – Come on in this fully-electrified home! 🐦

 Oakland

-Garden Age: Garden was planted in October of 2023
+Garden Age: Front garden was planted in October of 2023; the back garden in the winter of 2025

 Showcase Feature

-Inspired by the Bringing Back the Natives Garden Tour, informed by Doug Tallamy’s fascinating talk about the importance of native plants and caterpillars to birds, and desiring a garden that was both inviting and evocative of the woodlands near her house, Kathy set about transforming her small front garden.
+Inspired by the Bringing Back the Natives Garden Tour, informed by Doug Tallamy’s fascinating talk about the importance of native plants and caterpillars to birds, and desiring a garden that was both inviting and evocative of the woodlands near her house, Kathy set about transforming her small front garden in the fall of 2023.
+Now a year and a half old, this garden gives a sense of how quickly you can transform a space.

-Kathy’s interest in local native plants steered her toward yarrow, with its soft, ferny leaves, orange monkeyflower, which delights hummingbirds, California fuchsia, with its beautiful, tubular, fire-engine red flowers, fragrant yerba buena, and more.
-Lois Simonds, of Gardening by Nature’s Design, designed and installed the garden and new drip irrigation system.
+Kathy’s interest in local native plants steered her toward yarrow, with its soft, ferny leaves, orange monkeyflower, which delights hummingbirds, California fuchsia, with its beautiful, tubular, fire-engine red flowers, fragrant yerba buena, plenty of huckleberries, a young toyon, currants, and more.

 This front garden is both new (it was installed in the fall of 2023) and small.
-The much larger side and back gardens were converted to natives even more recently, in the winter of 2025.
-If you are interested in talking with a homeowner whose memory of the garden make-over process is fresh, or if you have a small garden yourself, this is the stop for you.
+The larger side and back gardens were converted to natives even more recently, in the winter and spring of 2025.
+If you are interested in talking with a homeowner whose memory of the garden make-over process is fresh, or if you want to see a garden in two different early stages, this garden is for you.
+The back yard features beautiful lupines, thimbleberries, cow parsnip, huckleberries, wildflowers, along with a baby oak, manzanitas, madrones, and more.

 While you are in the back yard you can check out the compressors for the heat pump HVAC system, heat pump hot water system, and then to head on into the kitchen to see the induction range.